Kit Kat Announces A New Flavor

 — Josh Frigerio, ABC15 (@JoshFrigerio) April 25, 2019

-The reason for such a major difference in available flavors could have something to do with the fact that, the U.S. Kit Kat is not owned by the same company as global Kit Kats, according to a report from Food Beast.
+The reason for such a major difference in available flavors could have something to do with the fact that the U.S. Kit Kat is not owned by the same company as global Kit Kats, according to a report from Food Beast.
 The U.S. Kit Kat is owned by The Hershey Company, while Kit Kats outside of the United States are made by Nestlé.